MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-group-policy-settings.md

 </tr>
 <tr class="odd">
 <td align="left"><p><b>When disabled or not configured</b></p></td>
-<td align="left"><p>If the setting has not been previously enabled the default pre-boot recovery screen is displayed for BitLocker recovery.
-If the setting previously was enabled and is subsequently disabled the last message in Boot Configuration Data (BCD) is displayed whether it was the default recovery message or the custom message.</p></td>
+<td align="left"><p>If the setting has not been previously enabled, the default pre-boot recovery screen is displayed for BitLocker recovery.
+If the setting was previously enabled and is subsequently disabled, the last message in Boot Configuration Data (BCD) is displayed whether it was the default recovery message or the custom message.</p></td>
 </tr>
 </tbody>
 </table>